Back to the home page

 Double-click on inkscape and click the Install button.

-Ubuntu: in the side panel, click on Ubuntu Software Center (the shopping bag).
+Ubuntu: in the side panel, click on Software (the shopping bag).

 In the Search box, type the name of the application you want, for example synaptic if you want to install the versatile lightweight installer Synaptic.
 Or a descriptive term, like installer.